urbanairship/connect-java-library/README.md

               .build
 ```

+The offset can be a long ("250") or a specification for either the beginning or end of the available data window
-If you don't include an offset here, the stream will default to the starting at the earliest available point.
+("EARLIEST" or "LATEST").
+If you don't include an offset here, the stream will default to the starting at LATEST.

 OffsetManager
 -------------